JEichlerSummers/jeichlersummers.github.com/_posts/2015-02-26-Opposite-Direction-Of-Variable-Rewards.md

 ---
 layout: post
-title: Moving in the opposite direction of variable rewards.
+title: Moving in the opposite direction of variable rewards
 blurb: A brief pause to reflect on the importance of pausing.
 ---

-Moving in the opposite direction of variable rewards.

 Sometimes I find it harder to turn my computer off and go to sleep than I do to keep flicking through Hacker News, Designer News, Reddit and Twitter.
 Not experiencing stimulation requires effort.